SVDwebtech/100-days-of-code/log.md

 1. Header: Added content, structure and styling to header section.

+**Thoughts:**

-**Thoughts:** I've started with the header section yesterday.
+1. I've started with the header section yesterday.
 It is still a work in progress.
 Used the min( ) function in a clever way to increase the height of a centered div as the screen size decreases.
 This solves a problem across different mobile screen sizes.
 Will continue with improvements today.
 I am extremely proud of how I used the min() function to solve a problem that bugged me in many previus projects.

+2. I've finalised the header section and I'm stoked by how it looks.
+I changed the font color and sorted the spacing of elements inside the content-container.
+The styling accross all screen sizes looks really pleasing.
+Will now move on the footer section.
+Hopefully that will go quick.

 **Link to work:** [Attorney Lotus Website](https://github.com/SVDwebtech/attorneyLotus032)